Snapper Carr: Final Crisis: Resist

-From 2007 to 2008, DC Comics published the Death of the New Gods eight-issue limited series.
-In this comic book, all of the New Gods are killed, the planets New Genesis and Apokolips merge, and the Fourth World dimension ceases to exist in favor of a new "Fifth World" dimension.

-In May 2007, even as 52 was still being published, DC Comics began publishing the 52-issue, one-comic-per-week Countdown comic book (later known as Countdown to Final Crisis).
-It premiered with issue #51 (issues were numbered in reverse order), changed its name to Countdown to Final Crisis midway through its publication run, and concluded with DC Universe #0 (also known as Countdown to Final Crisis #0).
-This set in motion yet another reboot of the DC Comics universe, Final Crisis.
-There was a seven-issue Final Crisis limited series, six crossover stories, a one-off, and 10 Final Crisis spin-off titles (some of them one-shots, some of them limited series).

-The Final Crisis event storyline begins with Darkseid's death, and his spirit and the spirit of all the Apokoliptian New Gods falling to Earth.
-This somehow creates a quantum singularity that will consume all creation.
-The supervillain Libra, who became a New God after his 1974 battle with the Justice League and somehow escaped the death of the New Gods, seizes control of a large number of nations and organizations on Earth on behalf of Darkseid.
+The Final Crisis storyline begins with Darkseid's death, and his spirit and the spirit of all the Apokoliptian New Gods falling to Earth.
+This creates a quantum singularity that will consume all creation.
+The supervillain Libra seizes control of a large number of nations and organizations on Earth on behalf of Darkseid.
 Darkseid obtains a new body, and releases the Anti-Life Equation, a metaphysical virus which allows Darkseid to control the mind of anyone it infects.
 After a month, nearly all the people of Earth are under Darkseid's control.
-So are most superheroes and supervillains, whom Darkseid organizes into a terrorist unit called "Justifiers".
+So are most superheroes and supervillains, whom Darkseid organizes into a terrorist unit called the Justifiers.
 (Note: The Justifiers first appeared in the Forever People comic book in 1971.
 The New God character Glorious Godfrey, a minion of Darkseid, does not believe a solution can be found that will activate the Anti-Life Equation.
 Instead, he calls for "manufactured Anti-Life" by means of indoctrination, torture, propaganda, enslavement, and giving in to emotion.
 The Justifiers are his indoctrinated, mindless shock troops who wear anonymizing blank-faced steel helmets and put Darkseid's plans into motion.)
 Darkseid is eventually defeated, and the universe rebooted by Superman using the Miracle Machine.